suefrontend/leetcode-javascript/0013-roman-to-integer/README.md

 ### Approach

 1. **Initialization**<br>
    Create a variable `result`.
-This will be used to store the total integer value obtained from the Roman nmeral string.
+This will be used to store the total integer value obtained from the Roman numeral string.
 2. **Hash Table**<br>
    Create a hash table to map Roman numeral symbols to their corresponding integer values.
 3. **For loop**<br>